Source: Merc’s Personal Log:

-“Smile,” he says as the room lights ignite.
+“Smile,” he warns as the room lights ignite.

 The young woman tenses.
 Pivoting her head toward the voice sends a wave down her silky hair from her shoulders to the top of her long legs.
 Her lips press together while her eyes roll upward.
 She begins a slow shake of her head, “Merc Izzar.
 Must you record everything?”

 “I’m starting to, Sam.
 Recording everything is how the project works.
-Do you have a problem?”
+Problem?”

-“Yes, Merc, I do.
+“Yes, Merc, problem.
 Intimate moments are fragile.
 Their essence dissolves when a recorder intrudes.”

 Sam turns to face Merc, allowing his image to reflect in the dark window.
 Her backside relaxes against the counter as her eyelids flutter.
 Long slender fingers comb the full length of her hair in front of her nightgown.
 Sam lowers her voice and whispers, “They don’t?”
 She drops her head somewhat to gaze through her eyelashes, her azure eyes lock into his gaze.
 “Oh,” she coos.
 “You could find dishes v-e-r-y intimate.”